kordc/SpotifyPlaylistAnalyzer/README.md

 In order to use the app just type a track/album/playlist name in the input field at the top od our site and click *search*.
 Then all cards, which lie below the search bar, will have useful vizualizations about sall selected tracks.
 All vizualizations are interactive, so while hovering a mouse above one fragment more info should appear.

+## How to run it

+You can just visit the site https://spotify-analyzer-dviz.herokuapp.com/ to use the app.

+To run it locally you have to clone the repository and run the app.py file after installing all packages from requirements.txt.

 ## Details

 ### Searching